The Mass Observation Archive continues to be a valuable resource to support learning, teaching and research within Higher Education.

-In-line with current COVID-19 restrictions we are unable to support face-to-face group visits.
-However, in consultation with teaching staff we can support taught courses in a range of ways including pre-recorded content, digitised images and live online presentations / discussion / Q&A.
+We can support taught courses in a range of ways including in person sessions, pre-recorded content, digitised images and live online presentations / discussion / Q&A.

 Sessions could include an introduction to archives generally, to the early work of Mass Observation and/or the current Mass Observation Project.
 We can tailor these to a particular time period, theme or topic for example research methods or childhood.